ironLegion88/ctf_challenge_x/README.md

 # Image Metadata Challenge

 ## Basic Idea and Topic
 This CTF challenge involves an ordinary-looking image with a secret flag hidden in its metadata.
 The flag is encrypted within the EXIF `UserComment` field, and the decryption key is embedded in the `Copyright` field.
-Participants must extract the metadata, identify the encrypted flag, and decrypt it using the Vigenère cipher to reveal `flag{metadata_secrets}`.
+Participants must extract the metadata, identify the encrypted flag, and decrypt it using the Vigenère cipher to reveal `flag{i_am_groot!}`.
 The challenge tests metadata analysis, steganography awareness, and basic cryptographic skills.

 ## The Catch / Trap
 Participants might fall into the trap of analyzing the image's pixels for steganographic clues (e.g., hidden patterns or LSB encoding), overlooking the metadata entirely.
 The flag is not in the visible content but concealed in the metadata, requiring forensic tools like `exiftool` rather than image viewers or editors.